madsdia293/Bike-Sales-Analysis/README.md

 ## Dashboard
 The highlight of this project is the interactive dashboard that provides an intuitive interface to explore the bike sales data visually.
-The dashboard includes various visualizations and filters to allow users to customize their analysis and gain insights into different aspects of the sales performance.
+The dashboard includes various visualizations and filters to allow users to customize their analysis and gain insights into different aspects of customer purchasing habits.
 The dashboard provides a user-friendly experience and facilitates data-driven decision-making.